themill/wiz/doc/definition/index.rst

 mapping.

 If a variable value does not reference its variable name within its value, it can override any precedent value.
-To help debug any accidental overriding, a warning should be displayed each time a variable is overriding another one.
+To help debug any accidental overwrites, a warning is being displayed each time a variable is overwriting another one.

 .. code-block:: json